bb6261/demo-repo/README.md

 Jupyter Notebooks:

-Personal Ethics Statement:
+Personal Ethics Statement: Save it as a PDF and include link here

-Actions/Issues/Matters:             My Stance:

 Other Files from past Data Analytic Projects: